Keren’s Project

 Three years ago, her mum Keren was diagnosed with the Alzheimer’s form of dementia.
 Keren had always been very healthy and independent, but two years ago, Vicky had to give up her job to be a full-time carer.
 And, 12 months ago, she moved in with her mum, meaning her family was split up as her 18-year-old son is living in the house alone.

-All of the pressures of having a family separated between homes, the house being unliveable and caring for her mum have meant that Vicky has suffered with her mental health; she admits that she got to a point where she felt she couldn’t cope anymore.
+All of the pressures of having a family separated between homes, the house being unliveable and caring for her mum have meant that Vicky had suffered with her mental health; she admits that she got to a point where she felt she couldn’t cope anymore.

 THE BACKGROUND